 Referring a Child for Early Intervention Services in New York City

 New York Child Resource Center, Inc. is a New York State-approved Early Intervention provider serving children from birth to age three across New York City.
 For providers making an early intervention referral in NYC, this page outlines available services, populations served, referral options, and direct contact information.
-The organization has provided Early Intervention services since 1993 and operates centers in the Bronx, Brooklyn, and Manhattan, with home-based services available across four boroughs and Nassau County.
+The organization has provided Early Intervention services since 1993 and operates centers in the Bronx, Brooklyn, and Manhattan, with home-based services available across all five boroughs of New York City and Nassau County.

 What Services Does New York Child Resource Center Provide?

-New York Child Resource Center provides evaluations, service coordination, ABA programming, and related developmental services for eligible children from birth to age three.
-Services are delivered through the Early Intervention Program and may be provided in home-based or center-based settings, depending on the child’s needs and service availability.
+New York Child Resource Center provides service coordination, evaluations, center-based group services, home-based services, ABA programming, and related developmental services for eligible children from birth to age three.
+Services are delivered through the Early Intervention Program and may be provided in home-based or center-based settings, depending on the child’s needs and authorized services.

 - Evaluations, including home-based and center-based